$13.65M offer accepted in Harrison's acquisition of Willow Ridge Country Club

-The Willow Ridge Country Club has accepted the town of Harrison’s offer of $13.65 million for its property and buildings as part of an eminent domain proceeding, Harrison Town Supervisor and Village of Harrison Mayor Ron Belmont told the Business Journal.
+Harrison Town Supervisor and Village of Harrison Mayor Ron Belmont has told the Business Journal that the Willow Ridge Country Club has accepted Harrison’s offer of $13.65 million for its property and buildings as part of an eminent domain proceeding.
+A spokesperson for the club subsequently characterized it as “an advance payment.”

-Belmont said the town’s attorneys received a signed acceptance of the $13.65 million price, which was determined by an appraisal of the property at 123 North St.
+Belmont said the town’s attorneys received a signed acceptance of the $13.65 million price, which was he said was determined by an appraisal of the property at 123 North St.

+However, Stuart Shinske of FocusMediaUSA, speaking on behalf of the club, told the Business Journal, “Harrison’s $13.65 million offer to buy Willow Ridge Country Club was formally accepted as an advance payment by the town of Harrison.
+That dollar amount is not the full purchase price.
+Under New York state eminent domain laws, the club can now make a claim in court for a higher value for the property.
+If it’s found to be worth more than the current price tag, the town would have to pay the difference.”

 “It was a lot of hard work.
 I’m very excited about it,” Belmont said, crediting Harrison staff and others who have been working on the matter.
 He cautioned that additional details need to be worked out, including sourcing funds that would be used to complete the acquisition.
 He did not have a timetable for Harrison actually taking title to the property.